Jaguar AJ6 engine: 2.9

 The 2919 cc used a SOHC head from the Jaguar V12 engine, and was prone to failure.
 The block is the same as the 3.6, with the crankshaft and pistons lowering the stroke to 74.8 mm.
 Only the 1986–1989 Jaguar XJ6 used the 2.9.
 It was used for the entry-level XJ6 in Britain and Europe but rarely, if ever, seen in models exported to the US.
-The SOHC 2.9, which was generally considered somewhat underpowered for such a large car, was discontinued in 1990 (Actually 3.2 starts with a J-plate, so late 90 2.9 is possible) and replaced with a DOHC 3.2 (essentially identical to the DOHC 4.0).
+The SOHC 2.9, which was generally considered somewhat underpowered for such a large car, was discontinued in late 1990 and replaced with a DOHC 3.2 (essentially identical to the DOHC 4.0).

 The 2.9 Engine was, as in earlier years the 2.8 XK-engine, sized to match road-tax regulations in some European Countries like Italy or France.
 In France cars with more than 3 litres of engine size had to pay a luxury tax.